ripple/opensource.ripple.com/docs/evm-sidechain/bridge-client.md

 ---
 # Bridge Client

-The bridge client provides a user-friendly interface to interact with your bridge.
+The bridge client provides a user interface to interact with your bridge.
 You can use the client to connect wallets and transfer XRP or tokens across XRPL chains.

 Running a bridge client requires you to: